A comprehensive guide to all types of background checks

 • State/Nation criminal records check.
 Searches of state and national criminal records help widen the inquiry and increase the chances of discovering past convictions, if any.

-• Sex offenses registry check.
+• Sex offences registry check.
 This check includes, in addition to a check of conviction records, a check of registered sex offender lists.
-Usually, states hold centralized information that helps check if a candidate has ever been convicted for a sex offense.
+Usually, states hold centralised information that helps check if a candidate has ever been convicted for a sex offence.

 • Global homeland security search.
 Most countries, through their foreign offices, facilitate criminal record searches on global terror watch lists.